-As a young teen, Makena began to question her assumptions on The Food System — the big business of farming & agriculture to the consumption of food and its effect on the body.
-These questions led her to pursue a degree in Nutrition and Food Science & minor in Sociology at the University of Vermont in Burlington.
-After graduating, her passions for teaching and belief in food as medicine drove her to pursue a combined master’s degree in Clinical Nutrition and a Dietetic Internship at Oregon Health & Science University.
-She studied anatomy and physiology, human nutrient metabolism, and therapeutic nutrition for disease prevention.
+Through my education, I began to question my assumptions on The Food System — the big business of farming & agriculture to the consumption of food and its effect on the body.
+These questions led me to pursue a degree in Nutrition and Food Science & minor in Sociology at the University of Vermont in Burlington.
+After graduating, my passions for teaching and belief in food as medicine drove me to pursue a combined master’s degree in Clinical Nutrition and a Dietetic Internship at Oregon Health & Science University.
+I studied anatomy and physiology, human nutrient metabolism, and therapeutic nutrition for disease prevention.

-Makena is currently practicing as a Registered Dietitian Nutritionist (RDN) with us at Ruby Health & Wellness at the Bend location.
-She sees clients with nutrition and health problems or concerns, and with intuitive eating support (and non diet nutrition), body image help and support, healthy aging, and holistic wellness!
+I am currently practicing as a Registered Dietitian Nutritionist (RDN) with us at Ruby Health & Wellness at the Bend location.
+I specialize in helping clients with nutrition/health problems or concerns, and with intuitive eating support (and non diet nutrition), body image help and support, healthy aging, and holistic wellness!

 What is self-care?
 To me, it is slowing down, listening to my body and connecting with my basic needs.
 I need a lot of self care to keep this body going!
 My self care acts include stretching, connecting with the breath, planning my meals and snacks for the day, and speaking to myself with respect and gratitude.
 I try to remember to take care of myself in between clients with a short walk or some big exhales so I can be the most present with everyone that I encounter that day.
 If I could choose a day of self care it would include a hike along the Upper Deschutes with my fiance, relaxing in the sunshine with a sweet tea, and dinner and cards or other games with my friends or parents.